 Deep Babson Ties

 That can-do, we’re-in-this-together entrepreneurial spirit is a hallmark of Miami, a booming, sun-kissed city with deep ties to Babson.
 A large number of alumni make their home in the area, and the College’s popular Miami location offers a variety of educational programs, including a Blended Learning MBA.
-The latest installment of Babson Connect Worldwide—the premier entrepreneurship summit and a signature College event—was planned for Miami in February until the pandemic’s omicron surge forced a postponement to a future date.
+The latest installment of Babson Connect Worldwide—the premier entrepreneurship summit and a signature College event—is planned for Miami in early February.

 In conversations and over emails, Babson alumni in Miami describe why the region is such a great place to start and grow a business.
 They mention the weather, of course, and the stunning surroundings.
 They also discuss the area’s burgeoning tech scene, its cultural amenities, its status as a gateway to Latin America, and its favorable tax policy.
 “It’s very pro-business,” says Ricardo Caporal ’00, president and founder of the Mattoni Group, a private equity real estate company.
 “You put more money in your pocket here as an entrepreneur.”